MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 ## Recognize speech

-Now that you have a **SpeechConfig** for the speech service in your cognitive services resource, you can use the **Speech-to-text** API to recognize speech and transcribe it to text.
+Now that you have a **SpeechConfig** for the speech service in your Azure AI services resource, you can use the **Speech-to-text** API to recognize speech and transcribe it to text.

 ### If you have a working microphone